 How to calculate property taxes in Michigan

 To estimate property taxes in Michigan, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 1.38%, so a property valued at $500,000 would have an estimated annual property tax of $6,900.
+This page applies the state average effective owner-occupied rate of 1.19%, so a home valued at $500,000 produces a baseline annual estimate of $5,950.

 Michigan's Proposal A caps taxable-value growth at the lower of inflation or 5% until a property changes ownership.